 Idaho State Department of Agriculture declared an emergency listing of both purple starthistle and closely related Iberian star thistle (Centaurea iberica) in June 2014.
 The noxious weed designation gave the county weed district authority to control the weed until the state legislature moves to make the designation law.

-The infested pasture was treated with Milestone® specialty herbicide at 6 fluid ounces per acre (fl oz/A) in June 2014.
+The infested pasture was treated with Milestone® herbicide at 6 fluid ounces per acre (fl oz/A) in June 2014.
 County weed district field crews monitored the pasture through the summer of 2014.
 In August of that year, Twin Falls County had a record rainfall of more than four inches in three days.
 By September, many new purple starthistle rosettes established.
 A second application of Milestone was made at the same rate in fall 2014.

 Field and roadside surveys were conducted in spring and summer of 2015.
 To date, there are no purple starthistle rosettes or seedlings that have been found within or outside of the treated infestation.